Harvey1717/Covid-Discord-Monitor/README.md

 # Corona Virus Monitor

-This is a corona virus monitor that fetches data from this [API](https://corona.lmao.ninja), details can be found [here](https://github.com/NovelCOVID/API), it then sends updates to a Discord webhook.
+This is a corona virus monitor that fetches data from this [API](https://github.com/NovelCOVID/API), it then sends updates to a Discord webhook.

 ## Getting Started